top of page

 DISC is not a personality test in the strict sense.
 However, it is widespread in the business world and for this reason, I also decided to write about it.
 DISC is a behavioral self-assessment tool (ipsative test), originally based on the 1928 emotional and behavioral DISC theory by psychologist William Moulton Marston.

-This theory focused on four behavioral traits:
+This theory focuses on four behavioral traits:

 1. Dominance,